raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- task ---

-Start Mu by opening it from the start menu.
+Start Mu by opening it from the Start menu.

 ![windows start mu](images/windows_start_mu.png)